lucb31/game-engine-go/README.md

 [Try it out](https://lucb31.github.io/game-engine-go/)

 # Survival game
+## Animation
+- BUG: When looping a new animation, the loop is not beginning at the start of the animation

 ## Parsing map data
 - BUG: Cannot draw fence on exact outer bounds. need to keep 1 tile buffer.
 Dont know why that is